PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/http-proxy-access-api.md

 ## Using kubectl to start a proxy server

-This command starts a proxy to the Kubernetes API server:
+This command starts a proxy to the PlaidCloud API server:

     kubectl proxy --port=8080

-## Exploring the Kubernetes API
+## Exploring the PlaidCloud API

 When the proxy server is running, you can explore the API using `curl`, `wget`, or a browser.